Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: Experiment Details of Noise Degradation

 \section{Experiment Details of Noise Degradation}

 \textbf{Noise.} In the experiment, we consider 6 kinds of noises in the degradations, including Gaussian noise, Poisson noise, Speckle noise, Processed camera sensor noise, JPEG compression noise and video compression noise.
-To explore the properties of video denoising, we use the default order of the following noise in Figure \ref{fig:property} (a) and Figure \ref{fig:distributions} (Top).